crs4/deep-io/README.md

-# DEEP-IO-PY
+# DEEP-IO
-deep-io-py is the python module that provides the interface to communicate with the backend or core components of real-time computer vision applications based on the [**DEEP-Framework**](https://github.com/crs4/deep_framework).
+deep-io provides an interface to communicate with the backend or core components of real-time computer vision applications based on the [**DEEP-Framework**](https://github.com/crs4/deep_framework).
 This module provides a class called [DeepIO](#DeepIO) which manages the streaming of video and data to and from the application core.

 # Features